rewgs/open-stage-control-ts/resources/docs/docs/customization/themes.md

 This will change the default accent color to blue for all elements in panel widgets.

+## Autoreload

+Theme files are reloaded automatically when they are modified.

-## Scss / autoreload
+## SCSS

-When running the app from sources, custom themes can be written in scss:

-- the scss file must be located in `src/browser/scss/themes/`
-- run `npm run watch-css`

-The theme will be watched and compiled automatically to a css file located in app/browser/themes/ (css files in this directory can be selected from the theme option by their name, without .css suffix).
-If the app is running on default http port, clients will reload the theme automatically.
+If you want to use the [SCSS](https://sass-lang.com/documentation/syntax) syntax to write your theme, follow the [Running from sources](../../getting-started/running-from-sources) instructions, create a `.scss` file in `src/browser/scss/themes/` and run `npm run watch-css`.
+The theme will be watched and compiled automatically to a css file located in `app/browser/themes/` (css files in this directory can be selected from the theme option by their name, without .css suffix).